dansl/MacOS-Apps/README.md

   ```
   man ditto
   ```
-  Now you can see how to use the command, scrolling with your mouse or arrow keys and press 'q' key to quit.
+  Now you can see how to use the ditto command, scrolling with your mouse or arrow keys and press 'q' key to quit.

 - Always show hidden files and folders - You can use shortcut Cmd+Shift+Period to show hidden files and folders, but that is only somewhat temporary.
 To permanently show hidden files and folders.
   ```
-  defaults write com.apple.finder AppleShowAllFiles -bool TRUE
+  defaults write com.apple.finder AppleShowAllFiles -bool TRUE; killall Finder
-  killall Finder
   ```
   Change TRUE to FALSE to disable.